Protect your other water treatment systems from harmful sediment with these top rated filters.

-This type of filter is a little different in design than a typical filter cartridge.
-It looks a bit like a large pipette, and typically has a clear exterior so you can see the build-up of sediment inside.
+This type of filter looks like a large pipette, and typically has a clear exterior so you can see the build-up of sediment inside.

-Spin-down filters are unique in that you can they come with a flush valve, which allows you to quickly and easily remove the collected sediment without having to take the filter out of its filter housing or remove it from your water line.
+Spin-down filters come with a flush valve, which allows you to quickly and easily remove the collected sediment without having to take the filter out of its filter housing or remove it from your water line.

-An advantage of spin-down filters is that they’re easy to install and don’t affect water pressure as noticeably as some other types of sediment well water filter, They come in multiple pipe sizes and can handle water flow from 20 GPM to 80 GPM.
+What are the perks of spin-down filters?
+They’re easy to install, low-maintenance, and they don’t affect water pressure as noticeably as some other sediment well water filter types.
+They come in multiple sizes and can handle water flow from 20 GPM to 150 GPM.

-A cartridge filter is probably the sediment filter you’re most familiar with.
-Cartridge filters are either installed at a water line in their own filter housing, or they share the housing of a much larger multiple-stage filter.
+Cartridge filters are either installed at a water line in their own filter housing, or they share the housing of a large multiple-stage filter system.

-There are two popular types of cartridge filters to be aware of: spun cartridge and pleated cartridge filters.
+There are two popular types of cartridge filters: spun cartridge and pleated cartridge filters.